Public Drop Off

 • Tin cans

-• Mixed plastics: hard plastic containers, soft plastic packaging, ice cream containers, non-refundable tetra-paks (e.g. soup stock)
+• Mixed plastics: We accept all plastics, regardless of type: hard plastic containers, soft plastic packaging, ice cream containers, non-refundable tetra-paks (e.g. soup stock)

 • Refundable donations: donations of cans, bottles, milk containers and other ready-to-drink beverage containers